The True Cost of Workload-Related Outages

 Underestimating the consequences of downtime can kill productivity.
 Motivate your team to calculate the cost of downtime and create more accurate capacity plans.

-Even with the best backup plan that gets you back in business within about two hours.
-Two hours is pretty fast to get everything back on track — but those hours likely still cost you enormously.
+The best backup plan could get you back in business within about two hours, though two hours is pretty fast to get everything back on track, but those hours likely still cost you enormously.
 If you haven’t done so already, it’s time to calculate the cost of downtime.
+There are three areas to consider when you think about what an IT outage costs your business: missed revenue, operational costs, and the intangible but still costly loss of reputation.

 The first and simplest thing to determine is revenue lost to downtime.
 You can calculate this using a simple equation: